andrewoswald/jmerkle_sequential/README.md

 ```java
 JMerkle.diff(JMerkle t1, JMerkle t2);
 ```
-The diff function produces a List&lt;String&gt; of keys that differ between the two trees.
+The diff function produces a List&lt;String&gt; of keys representing the values (leaves) that are different between the two trees.

 In addition to the above operations, the jmerkle_sequential library offers the capability to marshal and unmarshal JMerkle structures to and from the Java space.
 Marshaling results in a byte[] that can be utilized by other languages so long as their implementation understands